OOI-RCA-APL/ceres/docs/README.md

 # Ceres

 Ceres is a Python framework for data collection, monitoring and device control.
-Ceres takes ideas from service management tools like Docker and SystemD, scales them down, and applies them to Python objects called _components_.
+Ceres takes ideas from service management tools like Docker and SystemD, scales them down, and applies them to Python objects called _systems_ and _components_.

 ![architecture](./images/architecture.png)